Written and Edited By: MarkEAW

 you can change for the game.

-EAW looks pretty good straight out the box, however it can look
+EAW looks pretty good straight out the box for a 1998 default graphics

-incredible if you fiddle a bit with the newer resolution settings.
-By
+it can look much improved if you fiddle a bit with the newer and un supported

-introduced and may leave you wanting to ditch the default resolution if
+Resolutions where introduced and may leave you wanting to ditch the

 Setting W and H: